Dead Moon Circus: Fish Eye

 Fish Eye has a very small part in the manga, in which he is sold to Ami Mizuno in fish form.
 He gives her nightmares about her father abandoning her, luring her into a trap.
 She powers up and defeats Fish Eye with Mercury Aqua Rhapsody, and he is killed soon after by Sailor Moon and Sailor Chibi Moon.

 In the anime, he is called “Fish’s Eye”, and like Tiger's Eye and Hawk's Eye, he targets his ideal romantic interests, which are young males.
 His magical attacks are water-based, but his primary choice of attack is knife-throwing (which, to his frustration, he is not very good at).
 Crossdressing is the basis of many of his disguises, as he is usually able to pass himself off as a woman to attract his targets, who are generally heterosexual males (he portrayed his gender honestly to the one gay target he had).
 Undisguised, he speaks Japanese with exclusively masculine pronouns, such as boku when referring to himself.
 Fish Eye is the first of the three to wonder if what they are doing is right, and his wavering loyalty lands him in hot water when he is nearly killed by Zirconia.
 Fish Eye was killed when he and Tiger's Eye gave up their power to rebuild Usagi's destroyed Dream Mirror.
-However, Pegasus revives him, and he is sent to Elysion with the others, given the promise of rebirth as real humans..
+However, Pegasus revives him, and he is sent to Elysion with the others, given the promise of rebirth as real humans.

 Fish Eye was changed to a woman in Cloverway's English dub of the anime, which is not unprecedented within this adapted series: Zoisite and Zirconia also had their genders changed.
 However, the female Fisheye's voice seemed to waver between effeminacy and boyishness, and the TV version of the dub slightly edited a fairly noticeable scene in which Fisheye is seen without a shirt— the chest was placed off-camera.
 In the uncut DVD, the many references to Fisheye as female are retained, but the scenes showing "her" as a shirtless man are still shown.
 Fisheye merely claims that "she's" not like other women.

-He is voiced by Akira Ishida in the first anime adaptation, while Shouta Aoi voices him in Crystal film, Sailor Moon Eternal.
+He is voiced by Akira Ishida in the original anime adaptation, while Shouta Aoi voices him in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, Fisheye's voice is supplied by Deborah Drakeford.
-In the Viz Media English adaptation and the Netflix English dub of the Eternal Movie, he is voiced by Erik Scott Kimerer.
+In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
+1 and 2, he is voiced by Erik Scott Kimerer.
 In the stage musicals, Fisheye is portrayed by female actresses Tae Kimura and Midori Ichige.